stephenajulu/stephenajulu.com/content/blog/here-s-how-i-m-going-to-be-an-outlier-top-10-male-in-5-years.md

 - wealth
 - relationships
 - dating
-title: How I'm going to be an outlier "Top 10%" male in 5 years
+title: How I'm going to be an outlier male in 5 years
 date: 2022-12-28T14:00:00+03:00
 hero: "/images/photo-nic-khhukoxqo4k-unsplash.jpg"
 description: Here's the step-by-step plan on how I'm going to be an outlier "Top 10%"